Ennio Morricone: Association with Sergio Leone

-The Dollars Trilogy
+Dollars Trilogy

 Because budget strictures limited Morricone's access to a full orchestra, he used gunshots, cracking whips, whistle, voices, jew's harp, trumpets, and the new Fender electric guitar, instead of orchestral arrangements of Western standards à la John Ford.
-Morricone used his special effects to punctuate and comically tweak the action—cluing in the audience to the taciturn man's ironic stance.

-As memorable as Leone's close-ups, harsh violence, and black comedy, Morricone's work helped to expand the musical possibilities of film scoring.
-Initially, Morricone was billed on the film as Dan Savio, a name they had used on Duello nel Texas to help its appeal on the international market.
+Morricone used his special effects to punctuate and comically tweak the action—cluing in the audience to the taciturn man's ironic stance.As memorable as Leone's close-ups, harsh violence, and black comedy, Morricone's work helped to expand the musical possibilities of film scoring.
+Initially, Morricone was billed on the film as Dan Savio, a name they had used on Gunfight at Red Sands to help its appeal on the international market.
 A Fistful of Dollars came out in Italy in 1964 and was released in America three years later, greatly popularising the so-called Spaghetti Western genre.
 For the American release, Sergio Leone followed Morricone and Massimo Dallamano's lead and decided to adopt an American-sounding name, Bob Robertson.
 Over the film's theatrical release, it grossed more than any other Italian film up to that point.
 The film debuted in the United States in January 1967, where it grossed for the year.
 It eventually grossed $14.5 million in its American release, against its budget of USD200,000.

 With the score of A Fistful of Dollars, Morricone began his 20-year collaboration with his childhood friend Alessandro Alessandroni and his Cantori Moderni.
 Alessandroni provided the whistling and the twanging guitar on the film scores, while his Cantori Moderni were a flexible troupe of modern singers.
 Morricone in particular drew on the solo soprano of the group, Edda Dell'Orso, at the height of her powers "an extraordinary voice at my disposal".
 The composer subsequently scored Leone's other two Dollars Trilogy (or Man with No Name Trilogy) spaghetti westerns: For a Few Dollars More (1965) and The Good, the Bad, and the Ugly (1966).
 All three films starred the American actor Clint Eastwood as The Man With No Name and depicted Leone's own intense vision of the mythical West.
 Morricone commented in 2007: "Some of the music was written before the film, which was unusual.
 Leone's films were made like that because he wanted the music to be an important part of it; he kept the scenes longer because he did not want the music to end."
 According to Morricone this explains "why the films are so slow".